typecasto/halfwit/README.md

 # Warning!
 Halfwit is pre-alpha software.
 Whatever functionality you find is likely to be incomplete or buggy, the README makes promises it can't keep (for now!), and it's generally a Bad Idea to use.
 That being said, feel free to dive in and test whatever's there, send issues, write PRs, etc, even for minor things.
-There is no fix too minor, no bug too small, and no issue too meaningless, I'm happy to hear any and all feedback you have.
+There is no fix too minor, no bug too small, and no issue too pedantic, I'm happy to hear any and all feedback you have, constructive or not.

 Oh, and one more thing.
-If it's been ~2 months since I've written a commit, **please** make an issue about it, even if you're just passing by and don't intend to use Halfwit.
+If it's been ~2 months since I've written a commit, **please** do me a favor and make an issue about it, even if you're just passing by and don't intend to use Halfwit.
 Just a simple "hey, work on this" is all it takes, you won't annoy me.
 I want to work on this project, I just forget sometimes.

 ---